mathesar-foundation/mathesar-wiki/projects/installation-improvements.md

   - Research and have meetings for PaaS to support (Reduces installation steps and benefits someone looking to try Mathesar quickly)
   - Have meetings to figure out a plan for making Installation easier for all the targeted Personas

-- **Lower Impact Solutions**:
+## Lower Impact Solutions:

 **If there is more time left, we will focus on implementing these solutions**

-    - Build helm charts (Reduces steps for Kubernetes user)
+  - Build helm charts - Reduces steps for Kubernetes user
-    - Build zipapps (Reduces steps for non-docker and non-debian installs)
+  - Build zipapps - Reduces steps for non-docker and non-debian installs
-    - Support SQLite as an additional datasource for the internal database (Makes it easier to start Mathesar for users using a install package without inbuilt Postgres server package)
+  - Support SQLite as an additional datasource for the internal database - Makes it easier to start Mathesar for users using a install package without inbuilt Postgres server package
-    - Build staticfiles and upload it to the release page(This is a low priority because most of the installation methods documented make use of pre-built packages which comes with staticfiles packaged with them and are much easier to use)
+  - Build staticfiles and upload it to the release page - This is a low priority because most of the installation methods documented make use of pre-built packages which comes with staticfiles packaged with them and are much easier to use)
-    - Move documentation on auxiliary services(caddy, watchtower) to different docs (will be called as best practice guide).
-This is a low priority as it does not improve experience instead makes the documentation more cleaner.
+  - Move documentation on auxiliary services(caddy, watchtower) to different docs (will be called as best practice guide)- This is a low priority as it does not improve experience instead makes the documentation more cleaner.

 ## Timeline:
 Some work is done in parallel by different contributors.
 So I added the work that deals with multiple contributors (Superuser creation screen, meetings) on the left-hand side and the work done mostly my Mukesh (on the right hand sided).
 The meeting dates are tentative as it depends on everyone's availability